1. Kubernetes CronJob is a reliable way to automate database backups (e.g., PostgreSQL) on a schedule.

-On a Kubernetes cluster, there can be scenarios when you want to take scheduled backups of your Postgres database (or any other database).
-This lucid step by step tutorial will walk you through and make your life easier.
+On a Kubernetes cluster, there can be many scenarios where you want to automate scheduled backups of your PostgreSQL database (or any other database).
+This step-by-step guide will walk you through how to use a Kubernetes CronJob for PostgreSQL backup, using a Docker container with AWS CLI to upload backups to an S3 bucket.

 #!/bin/bash